-- We fixed the issue with REST Publish where custom headers got lost if an operation returned a very large response.
+- We fixed an issue with REST Publish where custom headers got lost if an operation returned a very large response.
 (Ticket 63051)

 As mentioned in Fixes, we changed the behavior of data grids and template grids with XPath or database data sources.
 These widgets no longer show uncommitted changes.
 This behavior is now aligned with Mendix 6.7 and earlier versions.